Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 ## Conclusion

+- Seoul people first use bikes rented for going to work and coming back home
 - Linear Regression is the fastest model
 - The best dataset is the number 2
 - Bagging is providing the best r2 accuracy